polocto/Web-Technologie/Objects.md

 - blocked act as a filter need to think about it

 - `importantMessages` store messages from channels as important
+    - If a messages can not be found in the db because it has been deleted, keep the object and informe the front that this message have been deleted

 ### Delete
 ---